the ultimate prize

 Defending champions, having defeated England 41-32 in Belfast in 2017, 2021 tournament hosts New Zealand will be aiming for a 6th RWC title on home soil.
 As we look forward to the tournament and the Gilbert release of official team RWC 2021 balls, you can pick up an official International team rugby ball now.

-Hosted in the southern hemisphere for the first time in a golden year for women’s rugby, the ninth edition of the showcase tournament will take place from 18 September-16 October 2021 across three match venues.
+Hosted in the southern hemisphere for the first time in a golden year for women’s rugby, the ninth edition of the showcase tournament will take place from 8 October 2022 across three match venues.
 It will be contested by 12 teams, of which nine are already confirmed.